snr-roko/alx-backend-python/python-generators-0x00/README.md

 A generator function is created to retrieve data one by one from the database.

 __1-main.py__ is used to implement the script

+### 1-batch.py structure
+A generator functions for retrieving data in batches from the database user_data table and use another function to filter for ages more than 25.

+__2-main.py__ is used to implement the script